osdoudece115710/forfacts/README.md

-The introduction of the Ford Model A in 1927 marked Ford's return to the market with a new, more modern car, featuring innovations like a sliding-gear transmission and hydraulic shock absorbers.
+The Tucker 48, introduced in 1948, was an innovative car ahead of its time, featuring a rear-mounted engine, safety features like a padded dashboard, and unconventional styling elements like a centered headlight.